openshift/assisted-service/docs/pull_request_template.md

 - [ ] Relevant issues have been associated (see [CONTRIBUTING] guide)
 - [ ] Reviewers have been listed
 - [ ] This change does not require a documentation update (docstring, `docs`, README, etc)
-- [ ] Does this change includes unit-tests (note that code changes require unit-tests)
+- [ ] Does this change include unit-tests (note that code changes require unit-tests)

 ## Reviewers Checklist